vivekjuneja/project-neev/docker_container_pipeline.md

 curl -X POST -H "Content-Type: application/json" http://${deployment_endpoint}/v2/groups?force=true -d@deploy_app.json.tmp #Make a Call to Marathon to deploy a new Copy of the Application instance

-Preparing Mesos Infrastructure (Standalone) :-
+*Preparing Mesos Infrastructure (Standalone)* :-

-#Mesos Cluster with Marathon is Setup a individual VM that has Docker Containerizer
+Mesos Cluster with Marathon is installed on an individual VM that uses Docker Containerizer for deploying workload

 1. Use the Vagrant Mesos to set it up on Virtual Box : https://github.com/everpeace/vagrant-mesos

 2. Docker must be configured to run with insecure private docker registry.
-	#Option 1 - Modify the Docker configuration
+	#Option 1 - Modify the Docker configuration to use the private docker registry

 	#Option 2 - Stop the pre-existing Docker service, and manually run the Docker runtime
 	- /usr/bin/docker -d --host=unix:///var/run/docker.sock --restart=false --insecure-registry <REGISTRY_HOST>:<IP_ADDRESS>